 - Social signals (like the number of people that like your brand on Facebook, number of tweets mentioning your brand name or including a link to your website, etc.)

 - Images with text; Google doesn't recognize text on images

 - Pages with duplicate content

 - Participating in affiliate programs without adding value

 Improve your Google ranking

 - Do some keyword research and pick a few search phrases you want to optimize for.
 Work to have those phrases and the words in those phrases appear regularly, and naturally in the content of your pages.
-Pay attention to site title, page titles, page descriptions, and headings (large, medium, and small).
-Make sure every page has a large Heading element at the top of the content area, then use the medium and small Heading elements to break up the content into sections.
+Pay attention to Site Title, Page Titles, Page Descriptions, and Heading Elements (large, medium, and small).
+Make sure every page has a large Heading Element at the top of the content area, then use the medium and small Heading Elements to break up the content into sections.

 - Use SEO tools to monitor your site and your competitors' sites.